ngaskill/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/10-image-gallery-screenlet-for-android.markdown

 - `onImageUploadEnd(ImageEntry entry)`: Called when an item finishes uploading.

 - `showUploadImageView(String actionName, String picturePath, int screenletId)`:
-  Called when the View for uploading an image is going to be displayed.
+  Called when the View for uploading an image is instantiated.
 The default behavior is to show the default View in a dialog.
-You only have to change this method if you want to change this behavior, for example, show a upload view in other activity.
-You should return true in this method, so the Screenlet will not execute its default behaviour.
+To retain this behavior, all this method needs to do is return `false`.
+To change the default behavior, use the `initializeUploadView` method to initialize a custom View that extends `BaseDetailUploadView`.
+Then return `true` to prevent the Screenlet from executing the default behavior.

-In this method, You have to create a custom view that extends from `BaseDetailUploadView`.
-This view needs to be initalized with the `initializeUploadView` method.
+- `provideImageUploadDetailView()`: Called when the Screenlet provides the image upload View.
+To inflate the default View, return `0` in this method.

-- `provideImageUploadDetailView()`: Called when the upload view is needed.
-If you want this view to have a custom xml layout you need to return its layout id in this method.
-That layout have to have as xml root the class `DefaultUploadDetailView`.
-If you return 0 in this method, the screenlet will inflate the defaul view.
+  Alternatively, display this View with a custom layout by returning its layout ID.
+Such a layout must have `DefaultUploadDetailView` as its root class.